Guides, tools and templates to make the most out of PRs

 Share your PR success so that others can see what's possible and learn from your experience.

 St. Andrew’s Research Group made a Participation Request (PR) to NHS Fife to improve health and wellbeing for the people of St. Andrews and North-East Fife, specifically relating to health provision at St. Andrews Community Hospital.
+It was refused in March 2023 on the basis that the board felt that channels already existed through which the group could engage with locality stakeholders on the issues.

 Scottish Borders SDS Forum is a group of people with lived experience of self-directed-support (SDS) in the Scottish Borders.
 In May 2019, the forum made a participation request to Scottish Borders Council after the local authority decided to introduce pre-payment cards without adequate consultation.
+The case study outlines who they were able to contribute to the Outcome Improvement Process.